 Nonprofit organizations rely heavily on their credibility.
 As a result, nonprofit transparency goes beyond standard government-regulated financial transparency to include an openness about missions and programs.
 For 501(c)(3) nonprofits, the standards are even higher as they are legally obligated to provide information on donations.

-The nonprofit organizations with the worst ratings are the ones who hide their information from the public.
+The nonprofit organizations with the worst ratings are the ones who hide information from the public.

 The best nonprofits illustrate transparency on their website by updating press releases, presenting essential donation details, or developing infographics that share information in an accessible way.